RSS

 My plan: predict and debug System 2, instruction-following alignment approaches for our first AGIs

 I’m trying to fill a particular gap in alignment work.
-My approach is to focus on thinking through plans for alignment on short timelines and realistic societal assumptions (competition, polarization, and conflicting incentives creating motivated reasoning that distorts beliefs).
-Many serious thinkers give up on this territory, assuming that either aligning LLM-based AGI turns out to be very easy, or we fail and perish because we don’t have much time for new research.
+My approach is to focus on thinking through plans for alignment on short timelines and realistic societal assumptions.
+Competition and race dynamics make the probem much harder, and conflicting incentives and group polarization create motivated reasoning that distorts beliefs.

 I think it’s fairly likely that alignment isn’t impossibly hard but also not easy enough that developers get it right on their own despite all of their biases and incentives. so a little work in advance, from outside researchers like me could tip the scales.
 I think this is a neglected approach (although to be fair, most approaches are neglected at this point, since alignment is so under-funded compared to capabilities research).